diixo/build-hybrid-gpt/README.md

 ## GPT-R (GPT-RoPE)
-GPT-R is hybrid the nano-GPT model with RoPE technique.
+GPT-R is hybrid of nano-GPT model with RoPE technique.